“You can’t be modern if you are not inclusive.” In this article we talk about being inclusive in gynecology.

 - Genderqueer/non-binary: Someone who does not subscribe to conventional gender distinctions but identifies with neither, both, or a combination of male and female genders.

-Inclusion from a Medical Perspective
+Inclusion in Gynecology from a Medical Perspective

 The American College of Obstetricians and Gynecologists (ACOG) has made a statement opposing discrimination based on gender identity and “advocates for inclusive, thoughtful, and affirming care’ for transgenders.
 (4)